AnnaRichert/Portfolio/SQL Project 3.md

                       GROUP BY assignment_name
                       HAVING COUNT(amount) IS NOT NULL
                       ORDER BY COUNT(amount) DESC),
-rank AS (
+-- Step 2: For each assignment get region, impact score and compute a ranking within each region by descending impact score. rank AS (
     SELECT t.assignment_name, a.region, a.impact_score, ROW_NUMBER() OVER(PARTITION BY a.region ORDER BY a.impact_score DESC) AS ranking, t.num_total_donations
     FROM total_donations AS t
     LEFT JOIN assignments AS a
     ON t.assignment_name=a.assignment_name)
+-- Step 3: Select the highest scoring assignment (ranking = 1) per region
 SELECT assignment_name, region, impact_score, num_total_donations
 FROM rank
 WHERE ranking =1